deXcoder9/alphabet-clash-game/README.md

 **Running the Project**

 - use (vs code extension) live server to open

-Open [http://localhost:5173](http://localhost:5173) in your browser to view the project.
+## <a name="conclusion">📍 Conclusion </a>
+Typing Master is more than just a game; it's a tool to boost your typing skills while having a great time.
+Whether you're a beginner looking to improve or an experienced typist aiming for perfection, Typing Master offers a fun and effective way to enhance your typing abilities.
+Get ready to type your way to the top!